 ARPU = Total Revenue Generated During a Specific Timeframe / Total Number of Active Users During a Specific Timeframe

 Let’s say that the timeframe is one month.
 Monthly active users would include anyone active within the selected month period.
 So to determine revenue, you’d look at:

 Monthly Active Users X Monthly Average Revenue Per User = Revenue

-The app analytics to watch - and levers to increase revenue - include:
+The two key app analytics to watch — and levers to use to increase ARPU — are

 - Number of app installs